-(1) Subject to subsection (2), the provisions of Part C, Part F and G apply, with the necessary changes, to the joint Municipal Planning Tribunal.

-- (2) The Municipality, in the establishment of a joint Municipal Planning Tribunal - - (a) must, in a joint invitation and notice with the other municipality that is party to the agreement referred to in section 45(2), issue the invitation and call for nominations for appointment of the persons referred to in section 46(3), as contemplated in section 35; - (b) must together with the other municipality that is party to the agreement referred to in section 45(2)establish a joint evaluation panel to evaluate nominations and the powers and functions of an evaluation panel as contemplated in this Chapter apply to the joint evaluation panel; - (c) must screen all nominations or assign the screening of nominations to the Nkangala District Municipality as contemplated in section 37, before they submit the compliant nominations to the joint evaluation panel referred to in paragraph (b); - (d) must designate the employees contemplated in section 46(2) and appoint the members contemplated in section 46(3) and inform the Municipal Manager of the Nkangala District Municipality thereof; - (e) notwithstanding section 39(2) and subject to subsection (3), must designate the chairperson and deputy chairperson from the members referred to in section 46(2); - (f) hereby assign the power to notify the members of their appointment to the joint Municipal Planning Tribunal and the power to notify the chairperson and the deputy-chairperson of their designation as such, to the Municipal Manager of the Nkangala District Municipality;
+- (1) Subject to subsection (2), the provisions of Part C, Part F and G apply, with the necessary changes, to the Joint Municipal Planning Tribunal. - (2) The Municipality, in the establishment of the joint Municipal Planning Tribunal - - (a) may, in a joint invitation and notice with the other municipality that is party to the agreement referred to in section 45(2), issue the invitation and call for nominations for appointment of the persons referred to in section 46(3), as contemplated in section 35; - (b) may, together with the other municipality that is party to the agreement referred to in section 45(2), establish a joint evaluation panel to evaluate nominations and the powers and functions of an evaluation panel as contemplated in this Chapter apply to the joint evaluation panel;

-- must, in a joint notice together with the other municipality that is party to the agreement referred to in section (g) 45(2), publish the names and term of office of the members contemplated in section 39(4) and the commencement of the operation of the joint Municipal Planning Tribunal as contemplated in section 44 - (3) The term of office of a chairperson and deputy chairperson is one year and the office must be occupied by the members of the joint Municipal Planning Tribunal in the rotation order provided for in the agreement to establish the joint Municipal Planning Tribunal.
+- (c) must screen all nominations, before it submits the compliant nominations to the joint evaluation panel referred to in paragraph (b); - (d) must designate the employees contemplated in section 46(2) and appoint the members contemplated in section 46(3); - (e) notwithstanding section 39(2) and subject to subsection (3), must designate the chairperson and deputy chairperson from the members referred to in section 46(2) in accordance with the provisions of the agreement referred to in section 45(2); - (f) must, in a joint notice together with the other municipality that is party to the agreement referred to in section 45(2), inform the members of their appointment to the Joint Municipal Planning Tribunal and notify the chairperson and the deputy-chairperson of their designation as such; - (g) may, in a joint notice together with the other municipality that is party to the agreement referred to in section 45(2), publish the names and term of office of the members contemplated in section 39(4) and the commencement of the operation of the Joint Municipal Planning Tribunal as contemplated in section 44. - (3) The term of office of a chairperson and deputy chairperson is one year and the office must be occupied by the members of the Joint Municipal Planning Tribunal in the rotation order provided for in the agreement to establish the Joint Municipal Planning Tribunal.

-Part E: Establishment of District Municipal Planning Tribunal 49
+Part E: Establishment of District Municipal Planning Tribunal

-Agreement to establish district Municipal Planning Tribunal
+49 Agreement to establish district Municipal Planning Tribunal